jd28/mudl/README.md

 ## Limitations

-- There is an issue with dds textures.  rollnw can load it, but it doesn't get applied correctly
 - This is limited to fairly basic models from the 1.69, which is basically all the ones that come with NWN:EE
 - No emitters, danglymesh, skinmesh, etc.